'Obamacare' sign-up tally dips slightly to 8.7M

 Associated Press

-WASHINGTON (AP) - The government says more than 8.7 million people have signed up for coverage next year under the Obama-era health care law, exceeding expectations for a program that President Donald Trump has unsuccessfully tried to repeal.
+WASHINGTON (AP) - More than 8.7 million people signed up for coverage next year under the Obama-era health care law, the government reported Thursday, as the program that President Donald Trump has repeatedly pronounced "a disaster" exceeded expectations.

-The final tally released Thursday for the 39 HealthCare.gov states showed about 80,000 fewer sign-ups than an initial count provided last week.
+The final tally for the 39 HealthCare.gov states showed about 80,000 fewer sign-ups than an initial count provided last week, before the Christmas holiday.
 A spokesman for the Centers for Medicare and Medicaid Services said the slight dip was due to late cancellations.

-Still, HealthCare.gov enrollment reached nearly 95 percent of last year's level, outperforming expectations in a show of consumer demand.
+Still, HealthCare.gov enrollment reached nearly 95 percent of last year's level, outperforming projections in a show of consumer demand, despite a shortened sign-up season and big cuts in the ad budget.

+Ahead of open enrollment, analysts had predicted somewhere around 1 million to 2 million fewer people would sign up for subsidized private coverage through the Affordable Care Act.

+But the latest numbers indicate that new customers kept showing up as the Dec.
+15 enrollment deadline closed.
+More than 66,000 new customers were added since the pre-Christmas enrollment report.

 A complete national tally may not be available until March, as states running their own health insurance markets are continuing to sign up consumers.
 In California and New York, enrollment season ends Jan.
 31.